 School is an anchor in difficult times

-Roughly 4,650 employees currently participate in the WACKER Relief Fund’s cent-donation program.
+Roughly 4,600 employees participate in the WACKER Relief Fund’s cent-donation program.
 Their support is keeping the schools up and running.
 With minimal amounts, each employee in Germany can help the fund provide sustainable support in the years ahead.
 How does it work?
-Employees agree to have their monthly salaries rounded down to the nearest euro. the difference in cents is then donated to WACKER HILFSFONDS.
-Chairman of the Board of Trustees, Mirko Kappelhoff, explains: We have only managed to finance the running costs of our school projects with the help of our cent-donation program.
-Thanks to every colleague who has helped pave the way to a brighter future for these children through education.”
+Employees agree to have their monthly salaries rounded down to the nearest euro, the difference in cents is then donated to the WACKER Relief Fund.
+On average, the participating employees donate 50 cents per month.

 If you’d like to help, please donate to the following WACKER Relief Fund account with Bayerische Landesbank München: